manuel-uberti/stitchcounter-scm/README.md

 $ ./stitchcounter
 Stitchcounter: useful tool to help knitting and crocheting
 Options:

-    1 Calculate stitches from original gauge
+    1 Change gauge in a pattern
+      (Pattern lists gauge and width, you want to knit the same width with a different gauge)

-    2 Calculate stitches from dimensions
+    2 Calculate number of stitches to CO
+      (You have a given gauge, calculate how many stiches/rows you need to get a given dimension)

     3 Quit

 Pick your option:
 ```
 Pick your option and follow the instructions.